 This skillet home fries recipe couldn’t be simpler and is a great way to stretch the budget!
 These home fries are made with a couple leftover baked potatoes, making for a perfect diner-style breakfast at home!

 Breakfast foods rank up there at the top of the comfort food hierarchy, dontcha think?
 Whether it’s fluffy pancakes, tender scrambled eggs, or crispy bacon, a full breakfast pleases the masses, no matter the time of day.

 One favorite breakfast dish is the classic home fries recipe.
 Chunks of potato, crisp on the outside and tender in the center, seasoned with salt and pepper and accompanied by a few peppers and onions, Home Fries are a must-make for breakfast.

 Thankfully, there’s a super easy way to make them at home, especially if you’ve got a few leftover baked potatoes.

 Using up leftovers is not only a great way to save time, but you also save money.
 And this Home Fries recipe is a great double win.

 One of the best ways to save money on food is not to waste it!
 When you read the statistics of how much food Americans throw away each year, the number is staggering.
-And while I am not a proponent of dumpster diving for food, I do think we should be proactive in not letting things go to waste.

 A great way to divert good food from hitting the trash can is to eat it up within four days, the USDA guidelines for leftovers that are properly stored.
 However, sometimes, we get a little tired of eating the same item several days in a row.